 - Managed based on sound wildlife management principles and practices

 - Committed to upper end QDM

 - Year-round access for about the cost of a guided hunt

 - No locals.
 Members must live >1-hour from the property.

 - Cooperative attitude.
 We work together to continually improve the property.
 The longer we operate a lease, the better it gets.

 - No drama.
-A squeaky wheel gets replaced, not lubed.
+A squeaky wheel gets replaced!

 What Makes a Wildlife Cooperative Property Unique?

 We lease properties with suitable habitat, good neighbors, and history of low hunting pressure.
-A Certified Wildlife Biologist tailors a management program to that property.
+A Certified Wildlife Biologist tailors a management program to the tract.
 Each property operates under a management plan based on sound wildlife management principles and practices.
 The plan outlines habitat enhancement projects, collecting and analyzing harvest data, sustainable harvest quotas, nuisance animal control, and strict operating rules.

 Click here to learn more about unique features of our leases.